RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

     .. figure:: img/scpi-app-stop.png

-    |

 #.
 Follow the instructions below suitable for your environment.

     .. note::

-       It is not possible to run SCPI commands or programs in parallel with web applications.
+        Please refrain from running the SCPI server in parallel with other web applications like the Oscilloscope as it may result in undefined behaviour of both the application and the SCPI program.

 .. contents::
     :local: